carla58-58/zizi/README.md

 Seamless integration of content and code for client-friendly editing and developer flexibility

-Deployed live on Vercel for instant sharing with clients or recruiters
+Deployed live on Vercel for instant sharing

 📚 What I Learned
 Through this project, I deepened my skills in: